Exam board · Qualifications Scotland

 • Are there different SQA papers for different schools? +

-No — there's only one SQA spec per subject per level.
-Compare with England, where AQA, Edexcel, and OCR each offer GCSE Maths with different papers; Scotland just has SQA National 5 Maths, full stop.
+No; there's only one SQA spec per subject per level.
+Compare with England, where AQA, Edexcel, and OCR each offer GCSE Maths with different papers.
+Scotland just has SQA National 5 Maths, full stop.
 This makes board-comparison shopping a non-issue, but it also means SQA is the bottleneck if a paper has problems (as in 2014's National 5 Computing controversy or 2020's pandemic moderation).

 • Where do I find SQA past papers? +

 SQA publishes free past papers on sqa.org.uk going back several years per current specification.
 Mark schemes (called 'Marking Instructions' in SQA terminology) are published alongside.
-Examiner reports are called 'Course Reports' and are published per subject per year — they cover what students did well and where they consistently lost marks.
+Examiner reports are called 'Course Reports' and are published per subject per year.
+They cover what students did well and where they consistently lost marks.

 Related

-Browse free, message tutors directly, unlock contact details when you're ready.
+Browse free, message tutors directly.
+Unlock contact-sharing with one tutor when you're ready.